mantidproject/mantid/docs/source/algorithms/MaskDetectors-v1.rst

 There are 2 operations to mask a detector and thus spectrum related

 1. Set the detector in workspace's instrument's *parameter map* to *masked*.
-2. Zero the data associated with the spectrum with detectors that are masked.
+2. Zero the data and clear the events associated with the spectrum with detectors that are masked.

 Usage